Reviews You Can Rely On

 Analysis and Test Results

 We began by researching dozens of different blowers, then picking out the products to buy and test that look like the best, the most popular, and the most promising models on the market today.
-We conducted many types of tests, grouped into four weighted rating metrics: Power, Battery, Ergonomics, and Noise.
 We discuss the results from our detailed comparative analysis of each leaf blower below.

 What's the Best Value?

-In an interesting turn of events, there was not a strong correlation between price and performance.
-Some of our highest-scoring models are also priced the most economically.
-The Ego Power+ 615 CFM, our favorite model, was also one of the least expensive options — a double win.
+If you want high performance without spending top dollar, the Ego Power+ 615 CFM is one of our favorite blowers.
 The Makita, another high-performing model, was slightly more expensive.
 While it is not a value pick, you could factor into your purchasing decision the potential savings of conveniently adopting a single battery system across all your tools.
 On the other hand, sometimes you get what you pay for.
-And if it's power you're after, the Ryobi 40V HP Brushless Whisper Series 730 CFM is a costly but extremely powerful option that may be worth the investment for anyone blowing heaps of heavy wet leaves or thick pine needles.
+And if it's power you're after, the Husqvarna Leaf Blaster 350iB is a costly but extremely powerful option that may be worth the investment for anyone blowing heaps of heavy, wet leaves or thick pine needles.
+Lastly, the EWORK EK-01GYG is highly affordable but can't quite keep up with the top contenders in terms of overall performance.
+Still, for smaller areas, the job is done while costing a fraction of the cost of expensive models.

 Credit: Laura Casner